Let's Go Back to Where It All Began...

 Brazilian Jiu Jitsu is one of the most popular martial arts in the world.
 It has a long history, and it's been around since before many other martial arts.
 But did you know that BJJ was born out of circumstance?
-Keep reading to learn about some of the key figures who helped shape Brazilian Jiu Jitsu into what it is today.
+Keep reading to learn about some of the key figures who helped shape the history of Brazilian Jiu Jitsu.

 Brazilian Jiu Jitsu (BJJ) found was derived from the Japanese martial art, jujutsu.
 The first jujutsu school in the world was founded in 1882 by Jigoro Kano, a Japanese martial artist and founder of Judo.
 Like BJJ, jujutsu involves grappling, joint locks, and chokeholds.